Honors Requirements & Eligibility

-Exemption from the honors freshman seminar for students admitted to the Honors Program in their sophomore year or acceptance of honors course work at another institution in place of the freshman and/or sophomore honors seminars is possible with the written approval of the honors directors.
+Exemption from the honors freshman seminar for students admitted to the honors program in their sophomore year or acceptance of honors course work at another institution in place of the freshman and/or sophomore honors seminars is possible with the written approval of the honors directors.
 Honors students who follow a full-year study abroad or other academic off-campus program may petition the directors to waive the requirement.

-Honors through course work.
-This path has the following requirements in addition to the honors seminars:
+A. Honors through course work: This path has the following requirements:

 - Four courses designated as honors OR

 - Two courses designated as honors and at least two courses in a foreign language at a 200 level or above

-- Students in this path are required to complete the honors seminars but are not required to take other honors courses.
+- Students on this path are required to complete the honors seminars but are not required to take other honors courses.

-All students intending to pursue an honors project or a distinction project must complete the following requirements:
+All students intending to pursue an honors project or a distinction project will need to complete the following requirements:

 1. Declaring Intent and Finding Readers

 If the student’s proposal is accepted, the student must take ENGL 345 - Advanced Academic Writing as a part of the project.
-The course instructor may exempt a student from this requirement at his or her discretion.
+Exemption from this requirement is possible at the discretion of the course instructor.

-Deadlines and guides for writing a distinction proposal and project guides for both students and faculty mentors are available from the honors director, or on the Blackboard Departmental Honors Project site.
+Deadlines and guides for writing a distinction proposal and project guides for both students and faculty mentors are available from the honors directors or the Departmental Honors Project site.

-Students who decide not to complete their project must send a statement of their reasons to the Honors Committee.
-Students who do not make satisfactory progress may be required by the Honors Committee to withdraw their project.
+Students who decide not to complete their projects must send a statement of their reasons to the Honors Committee via the directors.
+Students who do not make satisfactory progress may be required by the Honors Committee to withdraw their projects.

-Additional information regarding both the honors and distinction programs is available from the honors directors, or from the Rosary College of Arts and Sciences Office of Academic Advising Office.
+Additional information regarding both the honors and distinction programs is available from the honors Canvas site, the honors directors, or from the Rosary College of Arts and Sciences Office of Academic Advising Office.

 Honors degrees are awarded on the basis of the cumulative grade point average of all baccalaureate course work taken at Dominican.